A Photography Tour of Iceland

 Day 8: Blue Lagoon and Farewell Dinner at Fiskmarkaðurinn

-The final day of the tour welcomed a later start in the morning, which left some catching up on sleep in bed, while others were up before dawn to catch one last beautiful Icelandic sunset.
+The final day of the tour welcomed a later start in the morning, which left some catching up on sleep in bed, while others were up before dawn to catch one last beautiful Icelandic sunrise.
 The group met up and ventured to our second last stop outside of the city to relax and rejuvenate in the calming waters of the Blue Lagoon.

 The Blue Lagoon is a geothermal, artificial lagoon famous for its milky blue waters.
-It is rich in silica, algae and other minerals, and owes its milky blue color specifically to silica, which makes it appear blue as sunlight is reflected in it.
+It is rich in silica, algae and other minerals, and owes its unique color specifically to silica, which makes it appear blue as sunlight is reflected in it.
 Though the lagoon is man-made, it remains heated to 98-104°F (36-40°C) year-round by geothermal energy, harnessed through geothermally heated water 1.2 miles (2 kilometers) below ground level and pumped into the pool from a nearby geothermal power plant.

 The Blue Lagoon was the perfect way to end a fast-paced photography tour, and we were able to bask in the warm waters for hours for a little bit of rest before heading back to Reykjavík to get ready for our last dinner as a group.

 Similar to the tasting menu at the Sjávargrillið, we were treated to a nine-course tasting menu at Fiskmarkaðurinn (“the Fish Market”).
-Meal after meal in Iceland continued to spoil our taste-buds, and this one was no different, as we spent a whopping four-and-a-half hours tasting unique and rich delicacies native to Icelandic chefs.
+Meal after meal in Iceland continued to spoil our taste buds, and this one was no different, as we spent a whopping four-and-a-half hours tasting unique and rich delicacies native to Icelandic chefs.
 The excellent dinner was one to remember, on an unparalleled trip that is one we’ll never forget.

 - Your Own Private Expert Guide & Vehicle